sanghoon/prediction_gan/README.md

  ### TODOs

- - [ ] : Impl. as an optimizer
+ - [x] : Impl. as an optimizer
  - [ ] : Support pip install
- - [ ] : Add some experiemntal results
+ - [ ] : Add some experimental results